trizkynoviandy/feature-selection-guide/README.md

    - It combines multiple feature selection algorithms, assigning scores to features and aggregating them for a final determination of important features.
 It is a robust approach for complex datasets.

+7. Boruta

+   - Boruta is a feature selection technique that uses random forests to determine feature importance.
+It compares each feature's importance with randomly generated shadow features to identify significant features.

 Each technique is accompanied by code examples.
 The Jupyter Notebook files are interactive and allow you to experiment with the code and explore the impact of different parameters.

 ## Getting Started